Lake Winnipesaukee: Mailboat M/V Sophie C.

 The M/V Sophie C. is the oldest, and one of only two currently operating, floating United States Postal Service post offices.
 Floating post office service was started on Lake Winnipesaukee in 1892, and currently delivers mail daily to eight of the lake's islands between June and September.
 The Sophie C. was built by Boston General Ship & Engine Works in 1945 to temporarily replace the Mount Washington, whose engines and boilers had been commandeered by the Navy during World War II, and she took over the mail route from the Uncle Sam II in 1969.

 As a floating post office, Sophie C. delivers mail Monday-Saturday, sells postage, and collects and postmarks outgoing mail.
 Sophie C. also operates as a sightseeing boat, carrying up to 125 people on her two cruises a day as she delivers mail, and sells ice cream and snacks to residents of the islands she serves.
 In 2018 and 2019, the M/V Doris E. replaced the Sophie C. as mail boat while the latter was undergoing repairs.

 Others

 The steamship Dover, 150 ft in length, captained by Winborn Sanborn, operated by the Cocheco Railroad, traveled the lake in the 1850s.
 The Dover was lengthened to 162 ft and renamed the Chocorua and sank in the late 1860s.
-It was refloated, but by the 1870s the new Mount Washington had replaced it.
+She was refloated, but by the 1870s the new Mount Washington had replaced her.